 What is the Midwest?
 The region is often discussed as an environmentally distinct area or a cultural idea.
 It is also a place shaped by the people who have lived and moved through it.
 Whether forced or voluntary, peaceful or violent, the migration of people in and out of the Midwest provides a useful way to begin understanding the region.

 Stories of migration reveal how the Midwest is both distinct from and connected to neighboring regions.
 Human movement in the Midwest through the nineteenth century relied heavily on water travel, from the Missouri River east to the Ohio River, including the upper Mississippi watershed and the Great Lakes region.
 The expansion of railroads and the forced displacement of Indigenous people was later repeated in the West with even more powerful federal backing.
-Midwestern and Southern economies also interacted as white slaveowners travelled to North for vacation and work or African Americans moved to the Midwest to escape slavery and, later, sharecropping.
+Midwestern and Southern economies also interacted as white slaveowners traveled to North for vacation and work or African Americans moved to the Midwest to escape slavery and, later, sharecropping.
 Broad trajectories of migration as well as individual stories destabilize the cultural idea of the Midwest as peaceful, white, and homogenous.
 The Midwest has historically been a dynamic place of movement and encounter, characterized by violent forced migration and racial discrimination as well as promising economic opportunity for migrants and immigrants.

 - What are some motivations, shared among various groups, for migrating to and from the Midwest?